 How do I use NDIS funding for occupational therapy in Anna Bay?

-If your child has an NDIS plan, you can use allocated funds for OT services.
-First, ensure your plan includes funding for therapy.
+If your child has an NDIS plan, you can use allocated funding for OT services.
+First, confirm your plan includes therapy supports.
 Then, find an NDIS-registered OT provider in or near Anna Bay.
-You can search the NDIS provider directory online.
-Discuss your plan with the provider to confirm they can support your goals.
-Your NDIS planner or local coordinator can also help you find suitable services.
+You'll need to arrange sessions directly with the provider, who will claim funding from your plan.
+Your NDIS planner or local area coordinator can help you identify registered providers in your region.

 What services do paediatric occupational therapists in Anna Bay typically offer?